MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Open Visual Studio Code's Source Control view, and then review the changes made to each of the updated files.

-    Look for any unexpected changes that may have been introduced during the remediation process.
+    Look for any unexpected changes introduced during the remediation process.
 Ensure that all changes align with your remediation strategy and that no new vulnerabilities were introduced.

 1. Ask GitHub Copilot to craft a comprehensive commit message.